ycdrn/ai4facades_review/README.md

 # FACADE-AI Literature Review

 ## Description
-This repository contains the datasets, Python notebook, and pre-trained topic model used in the publication.
+This repository contains the dataset, the pre-trained topic model, and a Python notebook to demonstrate the use of the pre-trained model.

 ## Model Setup Instructions